Google Web Analytics REAL Time On Site & Bounce Rate

-- 2 Both Time on site and Bounce rate help you understand and answer the following questions as they relate to your website:
+- 2 Both Time on-site and Bounce rate help you understand and answer the following questions as they relate to your website:

-Performing some daily reading over various blogs, I saw Brian Cray’s post, Time On Site & Bounce Rate: Get the real numbers in Google Analytics, and had to share with the Kickstart Commerce Community.
+Performing some daily reading over various blogs, I saw Brian Cray’s post, Time On Site & Bounce Rate: Get the real numbers in Google Analytics, and had to share it with the Kickstart Commerce Community.

-Brian’s post is God sent as it will help you to find the *REAL* Time On Site and Bounce Rate of your website.
+Brian’s post is God-sent as it will help you to find the *REAL* Time On Site and Bounce Rate of your website.

 For those not using Google Web Analytics or some other web analytics to measure the effectiveness of your website, then you are throwing away opportunity and opportunity to understand what your website does very well and what does not do very well.